kumbulanit/t-sql/lesotho/labs/Module_07_DML_Data_Modification_Lab.md

 -- If there's an issue, use: ROLLBACK TRANSACTION;
 ```

+**Detailed Query Explanation:** After inserting the indicator, `SCOPE_IDENTITY()` captures the new ID, which feeds into the subsequent TimeSeriesData inserts.
+Running a verification `SELECT` before `COMMIT` lets you inspect the pending data.
+**Detailed Results Explanation:** Upon committing, both the indicator metadata and three time series rows become permanent; if any step failed, the transaction could be rolled back with no partial changes.

 ---

 ### Exercise 7.7: Conditional Updates

 **Task 11:** Update with CASE logic
+**Topic:** MS20761 Module 7 Lesson 2 & Module 13 Lesson 2 – Apply rule-based quality statuses using analytic functions
+**Beginner Explanation:** This update sets a quality flag based on null checks, negative values, and deviations from the average, then reports how many records fall into each status.

 ```sql
 -- Update data quality status based on rules
 UPDATE dq